Installation of NetBSD 7 on the Raspberry Pi 2

 Sendmail

-account gets syslog messages from sendmail which
+The root account gets syslog messages from sendmail which

-.
+can be read with mail.
 If you do not wish do receive logs by mail,

-disable sendmail by editing /var/cron/tabs/root
+disable sendmail by editing /var/cron/tabs/root and removing |

-sendmail -t
+sendmail -t:

 15 3 * * * /bin/sh /etc/daily 2>&1 | tee /var/log/daily.out #15 3 * * * /bin/sh /etc/daily 2>&1 | tee /var/log/daily.out | sendmail -t 30 4 * * 6 /bin/sh /etc/weekly 2>&1 | tee /var/log/weekly.out #30 4 * * 6 /bin/sh /etc/weekly 2>&1 | tee /var/log/weekly.out | sendmail -t

-to create an alias for the mail
+You may want to alter aliases(5) to create an alias for the mail

 account (for example, a file).